rayhea/GTAVMACROS/readme.md

 - To delete Select elment and press Del and to move just drag element up/down.

 #### Hacks
-- Auto : if checked, the script cycles through hack until it is complete
+- Auto : If checked, the script cycles through hack until it is complete.
-- Detect Mode : Detects the hack
+- Detect Mode : Detects the hack.

 *For faster response, select the hack from drop down list and uncheck Auto and press `k` respectively*